JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 great for user actions, where zooming and panning happen for as long as the mouse input lasts—potentially hundreds of frames.

-Suppose a single step takes longer than a frame to compute.
-Well, that's no worry either since *compute shaders act independent of the rendering pipeline*, so you can make use of asynchronous OpenGL interfaces like [fences and memory barriers](https://www.khronos.org/opengl/wiki/Memory_Model) to prevent dispatching a new compute for the next step until the previous has finished, framerate unaffected.
+Suppose, though, that a single step takes longer than a frame to compute.
+Well, that's no worry either since *compute shaders act independent of the rendering pipeline*, so rendering is not being held up by a compute shader still running.
+Furthermore, to prevent compute dispatches from overlapping, you can make use of asynchronous OpenGL interfaces like [fences and memory barriers](https://www.khronos.org/opengl/wiki/Memory_Model) to prevent dispatching a new compute for the next step until the previous has finished, framerate unaffected.

-My implementation can actually take this a step further, allowing the point's z-transform itself to be distributed across computes, resulting in *multiple* interlacing passes.
-It does this by storing another two elements per pixel in the texture; the real and imaginary components of the z-transform output, for it to pick up with on the start of the next compute.
+My implementation can actually take the idea of progressive refine a step further, allowing the point's z-transform itself to be distributed across computes, resulting in *multiple* interlacing passes.
+It does this by storing another two elements per pixel in the texture, the real and imaginary components of the z-transform output, for it to pick up with on the start of the next compute.
 This poses the same precision issues as before, however, considering OpenGL textures only allow you to store elements up to FP32 precision, so it doesn't work very well at high zoom levels.
 We can work around this by using a separate texture with four elements per pixel: two 32-bit elements for the real component, and two more 32-bit elements for the imaginary component.
 See [floatBitsToInt](https://registry.khronos.org/OpenGL-Refpages/gl4/html/floatBitsToInt.xhtml) and related GLSL functions for a way you might accomplish this.